Duke Street and West Taylor Run Project

 Yes.
 Traffic features, such as physical medians and improved traffic signals, will be constructed to make the continuous right-turn onto Telegraph Road permanent.

-Why is there a right-turn slip-lane being proposed onto West Taylor Run Parkway?
+Why is there a right-turn access lane being proposed onto the Service Road just west of West Taylor Run Parkway??

-To enhance pedestrian safety with shorter crossing distances and provide better transit access, the right-turn lane will need to be relocated in advance of the West Taylor Run intersection.
-However, the exact placement of the right-turn slip lane will be based on community priorities and engineering constraints.
+To enhance pedestrian safety with shorter crossing distances and provide better transit access, the existing right-turn lane will need to be relocated in advance of the West Taylor Run intersection, accessing the Service Road.
+The placement of the right-turn lane onto the Service Road will be based on community priorities and engineering constraints.
+Based on community engagement, the right-turn lane access onto the Service Road will be located between East Taylor Run Parkway and Moncure Drive.
 This feature also provides opportunities to improve operations at the intersection through signal timing changes.

 How does this project help with cut-through traffic?